chumbie/statbasket/README.md

 # Stat Basket

-Stat Basket is a small statistics package intended for use with student projects or small datasets (<1mil datapoints).
+Stat Basket is a small statistics package intended for use with student projects or small datasets (<1 mil data points).
 It is implemented with pure python, so no external dependencies are required.

 stat-basket includes two classes, StatMe and StatBasket.